-The Swiss federal and cantonal buildings programme began in 2010.
-Since then it has been promoting the energy-efficient renovation of buildings and investment in renewable energies, waste heat recovery and the optimisation of building services technology.
+Since 2010, the Swiss federal and cantonal buildings programme has been promoting the energy-efficient renovation of buildings as well as renewable energies, waste heat recovery and the optimisation of building services technology.
 The buildings programme has made an important contribution to the fulfilment of Switzerland’s national climate goals.

 One third of the CO2 levy earmarked for the buildings programme

 The CO2 Act provides the legal basis for the buildings programme.
 The CO2 levy on combustible fuels is enshrined in this legislation.
-Since 2010, one third of the proceeds from the CO2 levy have been earmarked for the buildings programme.
-Since 2018, a maximum of CHF 450 million from the CO2 levy may be used annually for the buildings programme and the promotion of geothermal energy.
-In addition, the buildings programme has been extended beyond 2019.
+Since 2010, one third of the proceeds from the CO2 levy – a maximum of CHF 450 million – have been used annually for the buildings programme and the promotion of geothermal energy.
 Unused funds are redistributed to the economy and population.
+The buildings programme is not subject to a time limit.

 Contribution of the cantons